top of page

 DOMESTIC VIOLENCE

 Domestic violence is never the victim’s fault!
-It begins with the offender and it ends with the offender!

 You may be in a physically abusive relationship if your partner has ever: